Horizontal Scaling

 - Starts the specified number of containers

-- Configures HAProxy load balancing
+- Configures load balancing in the built-in reverse proxy

 - Distributes traffic across all healthy instances